 Many developed countries are “encouraging” deforestation in poorer nations through international trade, new research shows.

-Agriculture and forestry are responsible for 80% of global deforestation (pdf).
+Agriculture is responsible for 90% of deforestation globally (pdf).
 This is mainly driven by demand for goods – including coffee, chocolate, cattle, soy, palm oil and timber – that are often then traded and consumed in countries around the world.

 The new study – published in Nature Ecology and Evolution – calculates the “deforestation footprints” of individual countries, comparing their domestic deforestation to that which they “import” from abroad through their consumption of foreign-made products.